 Flesh and Blood

-This week she got hooked on a comic that features a sneering skeleton surrounded by flames.
-We decided to put that one away.
-It seemed a little too scary.
+When she got hooked on a comic that featured a sneering skeleton surrounded by flames, we decided it was a little too scary.
 A little too grim.

 But then, we let her take communion every week.

 Reading John, you can see why the early church was accused of cannibalism.
 This is gruesome stuff.
 Even as one who’s old enough to read it, I’m not sure what to make of it.

 I’m tempted to spiritualize, to say Jesus sustains us the way that other bread from heaven sustained God’s people.

 But it’s more than that.
 More solid.
 More sordid.
 Less vegetarian.

 It’s incarnation at its roots: “in flesh.”
 Jesus gives his body for the life of the world.
 His beefy heart.
 The marrow of his bones.
 His lifeblood.